MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/dynamic-subscriptions.md

 ## Prerequisites
-- A paginated report with parameters to share.
+- A paginated report with parameters to share
-- A workspace saved in a Power BI Premium capacity or a Fabric capacity.
+- A workspace saved in a Power BI Premium capacity or a Fabric capacity
 - A Contributor, Member, or Admin role in that workspace.
 You know that you have the Contributor, Member, or Admin role in a workspace if you're able to edit reports or dashboards in that workspace.
 Read more about [roles in workspaces](service-roles-new-workspaces.md).
 - A Power BI dataset that contains recipient data.
 Recipient data includes recipient email addresses and the parameters that you're interested in assigning for each recipient.
 - Your Fabric admin can enable and disable this preview feature in your admin portal tenant settings.
 For Dynamic subscriptions to work, your admin must leave the email subscriptions feature enabled.
 For more information, see [subscribe to reports](end-user-subscribe.md#subscribe-to-paginated-reports)

 ## Create a dynamic subscription

-Have you wanted to create one subscription that sends customized views of a report to your subscribers based on a set of parameters that you set?
+Have you wanted to create one subscription that sends customized views of a report to your subscribers based on parameters that you set?
 Perhaps you're a training director and want to send a report to team managers showing the completion status of only their employees.
 Now you can create a subscription and customize the report by selecting parameters from a separate dataset.

 Start with a paginated report that has parameters.
-You'll know that the report has parameters if you select **Parameters** and see dropdown options in the header.
+You know that the report has parameters if you select **Parameters** and see dropdown options in the header.
 This report has a parameter for **Manager name** and a parameter for **Employee**.

 :::image type="content" source="media/dynamic-subscriptions/power-bi-parameters.png" alt-text="Screenshot of the Power BI service showing two parameters.":::